zacharyelston/rrmcpy/README.md

 - **Production-Ready**: Health checking, logging, and connection management
 - **Testability**: Dedicated testing module for automated validation

+---

+## Design Philosophy: Built for Clarity

+The Redmine MCP Server is grounded in a single guiding principle: clarity over complexity.
+Every architectural and implementation decision aims to reduce unnecessary intricacy—making the system simpler, more understandable, and easier to maintain.

+We believe the greatest challenge in software development isn’t adding features—it’s managing the complexity that comes with them.

+**Key tenets of the Clarity-First approach include:**

+- **Simplicity by Default**
+  Prioritize clear, straightforward solutions.
+Avoid convoluted logic, special cases, and needless abstractions.
+- **Modular Architecture**
+  Break the system into small, focused components (e.g., ClientManager, ServiceManager, ToolRegistry) that can be understood, tested, and evolved independently.
+- **Encapsulation**
+  Expose only what’s necessary via clear interfaces.
+Keep implementation details internal.
+- **Solid Design Principles**
+  Apply proven patterns like SOLID, to ensure code is flexible, decoupled, and robust.
+- **Practical Heuristics**
+  Use KISS, DRY, and YAGNI as guiding lights.
+Avoid overengineering and premature complexity.
+- **Relentless Refinement**
+  Treat design as a living process.
+Refactor continuously to clarify, simplify, and improve.

+By emphasizing clarity, the Redmine MCP Server stays nimble, stable, and developer-friendly—even as it scales.
+It means faster development, fewer bugs, and a system that grows without becoming a burden.

+---

 ## Quick Start

 ### Prerequisites